 With breakfast sorted, get out and soak up Brisbane’s famous sunshine by wandering through the Powerhouse Farmer’s Markets before literally smelling the roses at New Farm Park just next door.
 Top tip – pick up some goodies from the markets for a romantic picnic under the park’s giant fig trees.

 Weather not so wonderful?
 Head to the Fortitude Valley’s beloved Holey Moley for quirky-themed, adult-friendly putt-putt in a converted church.
-Or, get your culture-fix at the Gallery of Modern Art and the Queensland Museum in South Brisbane.
+Or, if you didn’t get to your culture-fix at the Gallery of Modern Art and the Queensland Museum in South Brisbane on Friday afternoon, we recommend you make sure you get there today.

 Toast the second night of your romantic getaway at one of the Fortitude Valley’s best wine-and-dine spots.
 Amongst the pulsing nightclubs you’ll stumble across acclaimed culinary gems like the APO, LONgTIME and Madam Rouge.